 British Champion – Tomohiro Ishii

-British Women’s Champion – Jamie Hayter
+Women’s Champion – Jamie Hayter

 British Tag Team Champions – Suzuki Gun (Minoru Suzuki & Zack Sabre Jr)